 Last week, I visited Snagov Monastery, about a 30-mile drive from Bucharest.
 During the time of medieval states in the feudal period, the monastery was “Wallachia’s most important spiritual centre”.
-I’ve long been fascinated with mystic locations, and find monasteries captivating.
-Most Romanians are pious people, and in a hectic world of political uncertainty, many of them find solace in their religion.
+I’ve long been fascinated with spiritual and mystical locations, and find monasteries captivating.
+Most Romanians are pious people.
+In a hectic world of political uncertainty, many of them find solace in their religion.

 Snagov Monastery was once “an important hub of culture and monastic life,” even hosting a print shop and mint.
 Enhanced by its “calm water-locked isolation on an island in a lake outside Bucharest,” the Monastery was founded in the 14th century, during the reign of Neagoe Basarab.